 Thesis

 Crowder, Steven Louis.
+Black folk medicine in southern Appalachia.
 East Tennessee State University ProQuest Dissertations & Theses, 2001.
 1404092.

 Bankole, Katherine.
 Slavery and Medicine: Enslavement and Medical Practices in Antebellum Louisiana.
 United Kingdom, Taylor & Francis, 2019.

-Covey, Herbert C..
-African American Slave Medicine: Herbal and Non-Herbal Treatments.
+Covey, Herbert C. African American Slave Medicine: Herbal and Non-Herbal Treatments.
 United States, Lexington Books, 2008.

 Fett, Sharla M..
 Working Cures: Healing, Health, and Power on Southern Slave Plantations.
 United Kingdom, University of North Carolina Press, 2002.